-• While following the design intent expressed in the Master Plan, buildings may occupy any location within the building zones identified in the Master Plan, excluding the required building setback area.
+While following the design intent expressed in the Master Plan, buildings and parking areas may occupy any location within the building zones identified in the Master Plan, excluding the required building setback area.

-- Buildings should orient active uses to adjacent public spaces, streets and sidewalks, parks and plazas. - Buildings should respond to the natural topography of the site to minimize site disturbance.
+- Buildings should orient active uses to adjacent public spaces, streets and sidewalks, parks and plazas. - When feasible, buildings should respond to the natural topography of the site to minimize site disturbance.

-• Select the building orientation (north, south, east, west) that best suits the site's solar attributes (solar energy, heat gain and daylighting) and topography.
+• Select the building orientation (north, south, east, west) that best suits the site's solar attributes (solar energy, heat gain and daylighting and topography.